This article was written in collaboration with Lyla Wolfenstein, B.S., IBCLC. Lyla is a lactation consultant in Portland, OR.

 A qualified IBCLC will know how to assess for ankyloglossia (tongue tie), lip tie, and other basic restrictions around the mouth and jaw.
 If done correctly and respectfully, most babies are not disturbed by this assessment.

 Somewhere between 33% and 70% of the babies we saw last year (2012), combined, were referred by us for a release of lip tie and/or tongue tie!
-These statistics are, of course, higher than in the general population, since we are seeing babies and mamas who are struggling with breastfeeding, Nonetheless,the incidence is significant, and since a tethered tongue or lip can impact breastfeeding, speech, swallowing, dental hygiene, orthodontic development, digestion, sleep (apnea) and more, a qualified IBCLC should examine every baby’s tongue mobility and oral anatomy.
+These statistics are, of course, higher than in the general population, since we are seeing babies and parents who are struggling with breastfeeding.
+Nonetheless, the incidence is significant, and since a tethered tongue or lip can impact breastfeeding, speech, swallowing, dental hygiene, orthodontic development, digestion, sleep (apnea) and more, a qualified IBCLC should examine every baby’s tongue mobility and oral anatomy.

 This assessment requires that the IBCLC play with the inside of the baby’s mouth a bit, in order to learn how the tongue actually moves, to feel the shape of the palate, and examine the gums, inside of the lips, and under the tongue.

-Renee assessed our baby’s mouth and diagnosed her with a posterior tongue tie.
+Renee assessed our baby’s mouth and noted a restrictive frenulum under the tongue.
+She referred us to a provider who could diagnose and treat a tongue tie.
 Neither hospital lactation nurses or her pediatrician were able to detect her tongue tie.
 She gave us very clear and direct guidance about breastfeeding positions, pumping, bottle feeding and a tongue tie procedure.

 NO ONE has the ability to assess latch by simply watching the baby breastfeed.
 If anyone tells you, “The latch is fine” and your nipples are sore or damaged, we strongly urge you to search for another IBCLC as quickly as possible!
 “Good latch” and sore nipples cannot go together!